 When talk comes to food in South America, people mention steaks and ceviche.
 Argentina is praised for its excellent beef and Peru for its huge variety of dishes.
-You might even know a few Brazilian or Columbian dishes.
+You might even know a few Brazilian or Colombian dishes.
 But have you ever heard of Bolivian food?

-As I found out while visiting this Andean nation, Bolivia has a lot of delicious food to offer.
+As I found out while visiting this Andean nation, the food in Bolivia is delicious.
 From market stalls to fancy restaurants, you will never run out of possibilities to try yet another dish.
 I’ve put together my favourite ones below, so you know what to ask for.

-But for now, let me recommend the food I enjoyed most while travelling through Bolivia.
+But for now, let me recommend the Bolivian dishes I enjoyed most while travelling through the country.

 #1 Pique Macho

 Pique Macho is a huge plate filled with beef, sausage, boiled eggs, french fries or potatoes, onions and red and green peppers.
 Ingredients vary from one city and also one restaurant to another but one thing is certain.
 You will not be hungry after ordering this dish.
 Most portions are large enough to feed at least two people (so this is a great dish to order if you’re backpacking Bolivia on a budget).

 Two legends surround the creation of this dish.
 The first one goes back to the size of the serving.
 You’re a macho if you can finish one by yourself.
 My advice?
 Don’t even try.
 Just share it with a friend.